Washington Hall Renovation

 To Make a Gift or To Learn More

 Thank you for your interest in the campaign to restore Washington Hall.
-For more information about the Campaign for Washington Hall or to get involved in the campaign, please contact:
+For more information about the campaign to Restore Washington Hall or to get involved in the campaign, please contact:

 Joan Caine—Sirius Advice at (206) 380-2795 or email@example.com